dirtprotocol/dirtoracle/README.md

 var medianPrice = oracle.getValue("DIRT ETH/USD")
 ```

 Use `getValueAndTime` to read the value, blockTime (time written on-chain), and epochTime (time provided by the source of the price) of the update.
+The DIRT Oracle can support any data stream.
+The ETH/USD marketFeed maintained on Ropsten is referred to as `DIRT ETH/USD`.

 ```solidity
 Oracle oracle = Oracle("0xa85F06Ed8834914F3Dd1473EF4337e8799eFe034")